PIA-Group/epibox/README.md

 # EpiBOX, the Python package
+## A Research Tool to Stimulate Collaboration Within Biosignal Collection

 EpiBOX was developed as a way to enable researchers to escalate their data collection process by leveraging the human resources available.
 By providing a versatile, discreet, user-friendly and open-source system, operated through a mobile application, we hope to provide a collaboration tool for the acquisition of biosignals.

 Designed for use with a Raspberry Pi due to its unobtrusive design (but usable with any Linux device), it acts as an autonomous recording unit - allowing for sensor connectivity and data storage.
-EpiBOX mobile app provides the user interaface and the near-real time visualization of the data.
+EpiBOX mobile app provides the user interface and the near-real time visualization of the data.

 Currently, EpiBOX supports BITalino-based equipments allowing for the recording, storage and visualization of up to 12 channels simmultaneously.
 Nevertheless, this package can be easily integrated with other sensors, as long as a Python API is provided!